MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 If you care much about power saving and expect the battery life to be as long as enough, it's suggested that you turn off sleep and only keep hibernation enabled.

-## Extra Explainations for Hackintosh Users
+## Extra Explanations for Hackintosh Users
 Everything's done from here.
 I'm only adding some explanations for hackintosh users who are worried about the SMBIOS influencing the windows.

 I directly moded the EFI configured for G14 2022 hackintoshing by @b00t0x, but if you want to hackintosh the machine, I suggest you directly check [his project](https://github.com/b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh) and mod the files provided there.